sensemakersamsterdam/urbansounds2025/README.md

 Run the script `urban_sounds_v3.5.py`

-The first time you will run the script it will download the CLAP model from Huggingface (automatically)
+The first time you will run the script it will download the CLAP model from Huggingface (automatically).
+Also, after starting up the classification process must 'warm up' so this will take a minute or so.
+Then classification will go automatically.

 You can change the setting `SAVE_RECORDING = False` to True if you want to record .wav files.